EXCLUSIVE: Frank Wade's Aunt Speaks Out After Nephew Gunned Down In East Norriton Bowling Alley

 Barnwell turned himself in Sunday night.
 A judge denied him bail Monday morning.

 Two other men seen with Barnwell on the night of the shooting are still on the run.
-Anyone with information is asked to call police.MORE NEWS: Pennsylvania Journal Newspaper Featuring Ben Franklin's 'Unite Or Die' Logo Up For Auction
+Anyone with information is asked to call police.MORE NEWS: Boy In Custody After 2 Minors Stabbed At Hatfield Township Elementary School Playground, Officials Say

 CBS3’s Alicia Roberts reports.